Skip to main content

 Make Mickey Shaped Cookies

-Watch the Disney Parks Christmas Special on ABC
+Watch the Disney Parks Holiday Specials on ABC

-Finally, on Christmas Day you can watch the Disney Parks Christmas Special on your local ABC station.
+Finally, you can watch The Wonderful World of Disney: Holiday Spectacular on Hulu or Disney+ and on Christmas Day you can watch the Disney Parks Magical Christmas Day Parade on your local ABC station.
 Get a chance to see Disneyland and Walt Disney World in all their Christmas glory, along with special performances by musical guests.
 It’s the perfect way to put a finishing touch of Disney magic to any Christmas season!

 How do you bring the Disney magic to your holiday season?
 Share with us in the comments below!